Table of Contents

 As with any financial product, there are both upsides and downsides to business loans.

-On the plus side, an expansion loan allows you to jumpstart your company’s growth and increase profits without having to wait until you have enough capital to do it yourself, and potentially lose out on an opportunity.
+On the plus side, an expansion loan allows you to jumpstart your company’s growth and increase profits without having to wait until you have enough capital to fund it yourself, and potentially lose out on an opportunity.

 An expansion loan also allows you to get an infusion of capital without bringing in investors and diluting your equity in the business.
-And, because expansion loans are targeted to established businesses (which represent less risk to the lender), they often offer competitive rates and favorable terms.
+And because expansion loans are targeted to established businesses (which represent less risk to the lender), they often offer competitive rates and favorable terms.

 On the downside, taking on debt always involves risk.
 If you put up an asset as collateral and end up defaulting on the loan, you could lose that asset.
 If you sign a personal guarantee, your personal assets, including your home, could be at risk.
 And while bank and SBA loans typically offer the best rates and terms for expansion loans, the application process can be extensive, and it can take several months to receive the funds.

-Pros of Small Business Expansion Loan Cons of Small Business Expansion Loans
+| Pros of Small Business Expansion Loans | Cons of Small Business Expansion Loans |

-Avoid diluting equity Extensive application process
+| Avoid diluting equity | Have an extensive application process |

-Enables you to seize opportunities when they present themselves May be several months before you receive funds
+| Enable you to seize opportunities when they present themselves | May take several months to provide you with funds |

-Can be low cost If you have a strong credit and solid revenue Can be costly if your business is less than two years old or doesn’t have strong credit
+| Can be low cost If you have a strong credit history and solid revenue | Can be costly if your business is less than two years old or doesn’t have strong credit |

 When Does an Expansion Loan Make Sense?